 UH launched a four-phase reopening of the campus beginning May 5, with certain research labs voluntarily resuming operations.
 Pursuant to Dr. Khator’s letter of June 2, 2020, UH will begin Phase 2 of reopening its campus (including Katy and Sugar Land) on Monday, June 8, on a voluntary basis.
 If you would like to work on campus or access your office, you may do so starting June 8 following (1) completion of the COVID 19 mandatory training; (2) passing a self-health screening test; and (3) informing your chair/supervisor about your desire to work from your office.

 We will be limiting occupancy to 25%.
-As per our current guidelines, we ask that you maintain 6 feet of social distancing, however, in the event that you are unable to do so, we ask that you please wear a mask or face covering on campus.
+As per our current guidelines, we ask that you maintain 6 feet of social distancing and wear a face covering on campus.
 These provisions are necessary for your safety and of those around you, but they are also needed to ensure institutional compliance with the state’s criteria for public safety.
 Chairs and supervisors will ensure that no more than 25% of employees are in attendance at any given time to maintain social distancing during Phase 2.
 Again, I ask that if you can perform your work remotely, please continue to do so.

-We expect to begin Phase 3 sometime in July; however, we have not set a date at this point.
-We will continue to monitor the situation and will announce the exact date and the scope in late June..
+We expect to begin Phase 3 reopening on Aug.
+10. We will continue to monitor the situation and will announce the scope of reopening soon.

 Initial Return to Work As a Part of Phased Re-Opening